yinon-gold/mlops-dtu-project/reports/README.md

 > *The biggest challenges in the project was using ... tool to do ... .
 The reason for this was ...*
 >
 > Answer:
+We spend considerably too much time fine tuning the model architecture and hyperparameters.
+Particularly we struggled with generating high quality embeddings for proper training.
+However, The most time-consuming aspect of the project was understanding and implementing the various tools and services, particularly those related to Google Cloud Platform (GCP).
+We faced challenges in setting up and configuring the GCP services, managing dependencies, and ensuring the smooth running of our experiments in the cloud.
+To overcome these challenges, we extensively researched the tools and services, consulted online tutorials and documentation.
+Additionally, we spent considerable time debugging and optimizing our code to ensure its efficiency and effectiveness.
+Regular team meetings and collaborative problem-solving also played a crucial role in overcoming the challenges.

 --- question 26 fill here ---